mrjasongorman/cloudflare-dns-update/README.md

-# Bind public IP to Cloudflare managed DNS
+# Bind your public IP to Cloudflare managed DNS record

 A small script to update a Cloudflare DNS record.
 Essentially giving you the ability to have a static IP without paying for a static IP.
 Though you will need to have and therefore be paying for a domain name.